markhougaard/gulptwigtachyons/README.md

 Once you have Gulp running, any changes made to the Twig templates will be autocompiled to HTML.

 Reusable elements like headers or footers should be store in the `_partials` folder, then included in the main Twig templates.
 (See the `<nav>` element in `_layout.twig` for an example).

+## Quick deploy with Surge.sh

+Run `gulp deloy` to upload your site to a test url on https://surge.sh/
+Note: you should first set the `domain: 'changeme.surge.sh'` line in `gulpfile.js` to a subdomain of your choosing.

 ## Built With